-Embed any Windows application directly into your MetaDock layout.
-Discord, VS Code, MetaTrader, OBS — if it has a window, you can dock it alongside your browsers.
+Embed most Windows applications directly into your MetaDock layout.
+Discord, VS Code, MetaTrader, OBS — most apps with a normal window dock right alongside your browsers.

 Mounting an app captures its window and places it inside your MetaDock layout as a panel, right next to your browser panels.